chef/chef-web-docs/chef_master/source/environments.rst

    * - Setting
      - Description
    * - ``automatic_attribute_whitelist``
-     - A Hash that whitelists ``automatic`` attributes, preventing non-whitelisted attributes from being saved.
+     - A hash that whitelists ``automatic`` attributes, preventing non-whitelisted attributes from being saved.
 For example: ``['network/interfaces/eth0']``.
-Default value: all attributes are saved.
-If the Hash is empty, no attributes are saved.
+Default value: ``nil``, all attributes are saved.
+If the hash is empty, no attributes are saved.
    * - ``default_attribute_whitelist``
-     - A Hash that whitelists ``default`` attributes, preventing non-whitelisted attributes from being saved.
+     - A hash that whitelists ``default`` attributes, preventing non-whitelisted attributes from being saved.
 For example: ``['filesystem/dev/disk0s2/size']``.
-Default value: all attributes are saved.
-If the Hash is empty, no attributes are saved.
+Default value: ``nil``, all attributes are saved.
+If the hash is empty, no attributes are saved.
    * - ``normal_attribute_whitelist``
-     - A Hash that whitelists ``normal`` attributes, preventing non-whitelisted attributes from being saved.
+     - A hash that whitelists ``normal`` attributes, preventing non-whitelisted attributes from being saved.
 For example: ``['filesystem/dev/disk0s2/size']``.
-Default value: all attributes are saved.
-If the Hash is empty, no attributes are saved.
+Default value: ``nil``, all attributes are saved.
+If the hash is empty, no attributes are saved.
    * - ``override_attribute_whitelist``
-     - A Hash that whitelists ``override`` attributes, preventing non-whitelisted attributes from being saved.
+     - A hash that whitelists ``override`` attributes, preventing non-whitelisted attributes from being saved.
 For example: ``['map - autohome/size']``.
-Default value: all attributes are saved.
-If the Hash is empty, no attributes are saved.
+Default value: ``nil``, all attributes are saved.
+If the hash is empty, no attributes are saved.

-.. warning:: It is recommended that only ``automatic_attribute_whitelist`` be used to whitelist attributes.
+.. warning:: The recommended practice is to only use ``automatic_attribute_whitelist`` to whitelist attributes.
 This is primarily because automatic attributes generate the most data, but also that normal, default, and override attributes are typically much more important attributes and are more likely to cause issues if they are whitelisted incorrectly.

 For example, normal attribute data similar to: